vroomvroomvroom/keepmebackedup/README.md

 VARS in .env
-Dockerfile has the quick and dirty installs entry.sh does all the work
+Dockerfile has the quick and dirty installs entry.sh does all the workat

+# pull base image .. kinda hefty at 96 mb
+$docker pull somen00b/keepmebackedup:latest
+# change values in ./keepmebackedup/.env to suit needs .. aka put in your AWS creds or set env vars accordingly
+$docker run -it --env-file ./keepmebackedup/.env -v /some/folder/to/backup:/opt/datavol somen00b/keepmebackedup:latest